Help Nourish a Child: Mind, Body & Soul.

 We created a three-acre crop garden on school grounds, built a reservoir and water filtration system to help not only the students but the surrounding community, and spearheaded biannual medical missions to the school, thereby giving hundreds of students and members of the community access to healthcare they would not otherwise have received.
 You can learn more about the impact we've helped to make RIGHT HERE.

-In the midst of the COVID-19 pandemic, St. Gabriel’s needs us more than ever.
+St. Gabriel’s needs us more than ever.
 All funds raised go directly towards feeding and educating students, providing them with healthcare and strengthening the resilient community of Fontaine.

 Even a small donation goes a long way.
 Here's what your generosity will do for St. Gabriel's this coming year: